We usually meet on the second Monday of every month for a fly-tying demonstration, fly-tying or fly-fishing related talk.

 The versatility of Peacock in Fly Dressing

 Peacock herl is used in many different flies, from nymphs (e.g. Diawl bach) to wet flies (McCloud Olive,B&P, Crunchers, Fog Black) and even to flashy imitators (Alexandra) and for Salmon (Kingfisher).
-From earlier uses as fans for Victorian ladies to more modern fashing earrings, it is a highly sought after material.
+From earlier uses as fans for Victorian ladies to more modern fashion earrings, it is a highly sought after material.

 The herl can often be used as bodies on dry flies, especially when the fine fibres are removed.
 The ‘eye’ part of the feather is best for quills due to the variegation between light and dark areas.
-The remopval of the herl fibres is a relatively simple affair.
+The removal of the herl fibres is a relatively simple affair.
 This involved heating solid wax in a saucepan until melted, then dipping the feather into the wax and removing the feather to allow to dry.
 When dry, it was simply a quick removal of waxed herl by drawing the stalk through the fingers.
 Voila! herl free stalk ready for tying in.
 The benefit of waxing keeps the stalk supple for awhile.
 But best to dye the feather prior to waxing.

 14 January 2019